 While the keyboard isn’t exactly portable and won’t fit into any small carry bags, it doesn’t need to.
 What got my attention right away was being able to switch between three devices on the fly.
 The turn dial on the left allows switching between a tablet, phone, and computer all at the same time.
 Why would you need to do this you ask?
 Well, you may be using your computer like normal while texting a friend or typing up a report on your tablet, or vice versa.
 You can do your research on your computer while you do the typing on the tablet and still chat with a friend.
 Some people may not need to multitask like this so having three channels is great to have without having to re-sync your keyboard with every device you use every time.

 With that said, you can fit a 7″ tablet laying sideways with a 4″ wide phone next to it, or a 10″ tablet by itself.
 You can also have the 7″ tablet standing up with a 6″ phone laying sideways.
 It’s up to you.
 The keys feel great and click just right.
 The keyboard looks “bubbly” and sleek with the keys concaved just right.
 The actual layout makes sense and works with Macs, iOS devices, and Android.
-With the FN key you can use the top row as F keys on PC, and without it, they are your regular functions on a touch device such as menu, home screen, recent apps, media keys, screenshot, volume, etc. It’s a smart layout and one of the best I’ve ever seen on a compact keyboard.
+With the FN key, you can use the top row as F keys on a PC, and without it, they are your regular functions on a touch device such as a menu, home screen, recent apps, media keys, screenshot, volume, etc. It’s a smart layout and one of the best I’ve ever seen on a compact keyboard.

 Actually getting this thing to function with a device isn’t that hard, but Android users may find switching between devices a little annoying when having to select the default keyboard.
 Using the Logitech app to allow you to type without the touch keyboard is needed.
 This is actually an issue with Android OS and not the keyboard itself.

 The PC and Mac have their own software that allows you to use the shortcuts on the desktop.
 It’s fairly easy to connect and use without much hassle.
 Now the biggest issue with this keyboard is that it uses standard AAA batteries which blows my mind.
-In this day and age most of these gadgets should have internal batteries, but maybe this cut the price down?
+In this day and age, most of these gadgets should have internal batteries, but maybe this cut the price down?
 I don’t know.
 Just make sure you have rechargeable AAA batteries handy.
 The other downside was the weight.
 This thing is pretty heavy by itself and even more so if you have a tablet and phone on it.
 It’s meant to sit on a desk or table so don’t expect it to be comfortable on your lap.

 It has been a long time coming, but I finally got a surround sound system.
-I had never really heard one before so I wasn’t sure what to expect.
+I had never really heard of one before so I wasn’t sure what to expect.
 After opening the box and seeing about 20 cords it felt pretty daunting.
 Thankfully the Alienware X51 that I hooked them up to had 5.1 audio jacks and the colors matched perfectly.
 There’s also only one power cable coming from the subwoofer which is really nice.
 I thought I had to plug every speaker into the wall!
-Once you get everything set up cord wise, you then have to position every speaker.
+Once you get everything set up cord-wise, you then have to position every speaker.
 There are 5 in total so you’re going to need a lot of room.
 Plan ahead of time and decide where to put them.
 Some probably should be on a shelf above your monitors, the subwoofer can sit nicely next to your desk while the center speaker should be in front of you.
 It’s the rear speakers that are tricky.
 They are supposed to be on either side of you but most people don’t have that kind of setup.
 Thankfully I had a bookshelf and table on either side of me, so the trickiest part is positioning these monsters.

 Once you get them plugged into Windows should automatically set your sound up to 5.1.
-Once I started playing music in Windows Media Player I was blown away.
+Once I started playing music on Windows Media Player I was blown away.
 It sounded like I was in a theater and these speakers get really really loud.
-During gameplay, I heard enemies coming from behind me (literally) and crashes off to the side like you are in a theater.
+During gameplay, I heard enemies coming from behind me (literally) and crashing off to the side like you are in a theater.
 The same goes for movies as well.
 Being surrounded by all these speakers it feels like the sound is coming from all angles.
 The speakers have great clarity as well and don’t rattle or sound tinny like some cheaper models.
 For $100 this is a great deal.

 My only issue is that there is buzz and hissing when no sound is coming out.
 This is pretty common for speakers, but you need a well-grounded home or an expensive surge protector to prevent this.
 I tried a few methods such as plugging it into the wall by itself and turning the volume up high and the device volume low.
 At least the buzzing stopped once I started playing something through them.
 This will drive you nuts though and you will resort to turning them off if you aren’t listening to anything.
 On the other hand, there’s a headphone jack on the front speaker so you don’t have to use your PC jack and the power button is on there as well.
 No reaching behind the subwoofer to flip a switch.